 Students earning a score of 4 or 5 on the General Biology AP exam may earn 1.5 unit for Biology 102 if they successfully complete Biology 101.
 For a complete explanation of this option, refer to “Advanced Standing” on page 67 of the biology section in the college catalog.

 Courses are acceptable in lieu of departmental prerequisites and fulfill distribution requirements, as indicated.
-Students who score 3 may be considered for advanced placement and/or credit by individual departments.
 The effect of advanced credit upon the department major requirements is determined by each department chair.